subinmt/spinnaker/README.md

 ```

 * With both approaches, rollout and rollback can be achieved with parameters of the given choice.
 While going for the second design, we can achieve a blue-green strategy with smooth transitioning of traffic as well as non-live deployment to achieve a quick rollback.
-* However, there is a challenge in specific conditions, if more than 1 release (including green) version exists in the environment.
-Then traffic will be bound to share in all of them after the first stage.
-This will pose an issue in the production environment.
 * The above-discussed pipelines can be extended to use Git/Bitbucket-based Kubernetes artifacts instead of text-based.
 And further can be parameterized to use as a pipeline template for different teams.

 ## Destroy Old Spinnaker Deployment